British Battledress: Variants

 Officers were permitted to tailor the collar of their blouses so as to wear a collared shirt and tie.

 Battle Dress[sic], Olive Drab, War Aid was made in the US for the British Army and was widely seen in the Mediterranean theatre.
-Note the American use of 'Battle Dress' as two words.
 The blouse featured exposed buttons on the outer pockets, which also bore no box pleats.
 The fly front of Battledress, Serge was retained.
 Cuff buttons were exposed, and there were two inside pockets.
 A small, internal hanger loop was introduced to the collar.
 The collar was closed by double hook-and-eye arrangement.
 Tailoring was of good quality and the wool blend tended to be finer than British-made blouses.
 Type-specific plastic buttons were introduced.

 Canadian Battledress never had a 1940-type pattern introduced, though the collar closure did change from a set of hooks and eyes to a flap and button in about 1943.
 The Canadian version was also a much greener shade of khaki than the standard British version.
 It was greenish with some brown, rather than brownish with some green.
 Buttons were green painted steel, with a central bar across the middle for the thread to hold in place.

 New Zealand Battledress was almost identical to British 1937 pattern Battledress, Serge but the wool tended to be much darker brown, while the stitching was a contrasting light colour.
 The NZ blouse had a six button fly front, rather than the British five.

 Australian Battledress blouses were almost identical to British Battledress, Serge.
 The trousers were closer to British 1940 Pattern.
 Both tended to be a much greener colour than British BD.
-Australians didn't wear BD during World War II, but their own version of Service Dress, meaning their BD was for export to other Commonwealth nations, such as the British.
+Australians didn't wear BD during World War II, but their own version of Service Dress; their BD was for export to other Commonwealth nations, such as Britain.
 Buttons were in sherardised steel or plastic resin.
 British battledress was only adopted by Australian military in the latter part of the Korean War.

 South African Battledress appeared in both khaki wool and tan twill.
 The short jacket was referred to as a bunny jacket.